canopy-js/canopy-js/README.md

 ## Why?

-A human explainer can give a brief introduction that touches on several points and allows the listener to express follow-up questions, following their interests, adding more detail for someone advanced, or more background information for a beginner.
+A human explainer can give a brief introduction that touches on several points and allows the listener to express follow-up questions, investigating their particular interests, adding more detail for someone advanced, or more background information for a beginner.
 Multiple explanations may mention the same points, but in different contexts and orderings.
 Even though the same building blocks are being used, you'll never get exactly the same explanation twice.

 Canopy allows an author to express their ideas once, in small modular pieces, and the web interface combines them to produce an infinite number of customized, user-driven explanations.
 Projects of enormous size can be navigated in just a few clicks.
 Every point can reference many more, better capturing the dense connections that can exist between different topics.